x684867/nemesis_server/src/nodejs/deps/npm/doc/cli/npm-link.md

     npm link redis

-That is, it first creates a global link, and then links the global installation target into your project's `node_modules` folder.
+That is, it first creates a global link, and then links the global installation target into your project's `node_packages` folder.

 ## SEE ALSO